raveenapp/website/content/posts/2024presidential-traverse.md

   - Multitool
   - Electronics (battery bank, phone, etc)

-We carried 2 tents for the 4 of us (1 two-person and 1 four-person), but we had an issue with the two-person one, so everyone added up sleeping in the four-person one, so we had to get cozy!
-We all had to carry our own food and water.
-We only had 1 garbage back so we rotated carrying the bag.
+We carried 2 tents for the 4 of us (1 two-person and 1 four-person), but we had an issue with the two-person one, so everyone added up sleeping in the four-person one.
+We had to get cozy!
+We all carried our own food and water.
 We also had a Garmin inReach mini 2 with us as a GPS and satalite beacon.
+My one gear regret was also packing my khakhi hiking pants.
+I've liked them in the past for their durability but it was a wet start to the trip, and the pants got soaked quickly.
+They don't dry very quickly I ended up putting them in a bag and keeping them in bottom of my pack as deadweight for the rest of the hike.
+Next time, the rain pants, baselayers and shorts would be enough.

   ## Food

-One of the guys on the trip is a big fan of the mountain house foods so we
+One of the guys on the trip is a big fan of the mountain house foods so we used those for breakfast, lunch and dinner.
+I'm usually a savoury fan but surprisingly my favourite meal out of all of them was the granola with milk and blueberries!
+It was so good!

 ## Day 1
   {{< figure